alexknvl/fuzzball/README.md

 }
 }
 ```
 Note that not all snippets will properly parse, and the vast majority of them won't typecheck.
+It will generate a limited subset of Scala (roughly Scala2 with some Dotty-specific keywords here and there).

 ## Testing on dotty